|Nutrition Facts (per serving)|

-- The dish is also quite versatile.
-Feel free to replace the ground bulk sausage with turkey sausage or sliced sausage links, or replace the sausage with cooked and crumbled bacon or diced ham.
+- Feel free to replace the ground bulk sausage with turkey sausage or sliced sausage links, or replace the sausage with cooked and crumbled bacon or diced ham.

 - You can also replace the sliced bread with quartered or coarsely crumbled buttered biscuits.

 - Chopped steamed asparagus or broccoli florets would be a nice addition to the casserole, too, especially if you're making it for a brunch or lunch.